 Dyslexia Scotland wants to respect your privacy and to protect any personal information that you give to us.
-This policy is made in order to comply with the provisions of the Data Protection Act 1998 and to tell you how Dyslexia Scotland will use any personal information that we collect from you.
+This policy is made in order to comply with the provisions of the Data Protection Act 2018, the UK’s implementation of the General Data Protection Regulation (GDPR).
+It will tell you how Dyslexia Scotland will use any personal information that we collect from you.

-Dyslexia Scotland may change this policy from time to time by updating this page.
+Dyslexia Scotland may change this policy at any time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from [date].
+This policy is effective from May 2018.

 How do we collect information?